stkent/stkent.github.io/_posts/2020-02-04-listing-your-android-apps-actual-dependencies-in-2020.md

 ./gradlew :app:dependencies --configuration compile
 {% endhighlight %}

-This did exactly what you probably guessed; it output the full dependency tree based on the dependencies you'd declared to be part of the `compile` configuration in your `build.gradle` file's `dependencies` block.
+This did exactly what you probably guessed; it output the full dependency tree based on the dependencies you’d declared to be part of the `compile` configuration in your `build.gradle` file’s `dependencies` block.
 However, the target usage being considered was not immediately apparent.

 # Modern Gradle